ManuelaAlphaC/ManuelaAlphaC/README.md

 [Twitter](https://twitter.com/ManuelaCuci "Twitter") | [Portfolio ](https://manuelacuci.podia.com/ "Portfolio")

-- 👩🏻‍💻 I’m a Solidity Engineer
+- 👩🏻‍💻 I’m a Smart Contract Engineer
 - I also like writing programs using languages like 🐍 <b>Python</b> and 🂠 <b>SQL</b>
 - I like to create website or application prototypes using ✨ <b>[Figma](https://www.figma.com"Figma")</b>